 The material used internally displays an industrial aesthetic, appropriate for the intensive use of a photography Studio that needs to constantly transform itself, depending on the situation.
 The floor of the large opening is of white resin which also becomes the endless back and the wall.
 On the other floors, the wooden floor warms the ambient.
 Externally, the metal doors join the exposed concrete and the different coloured wooden panels.’

-related topics: architecture Brazil São Paulo . architecture in Brazil . architecture-completed .
-Brazilian architects . elements door . materials colour . materials-concrete . studio mk27 - marcio kogan + gabriel kogan + oswaldo pessano .
+related topics: architects in Brazil . architecture Brazil São Paulo . architecture in Brazil . architecture-completed . elements door . materials colour . materials-concrete . studio mk27 - marcio kogan + gabriel kogan + oswaldo pessano .
 ARCHITECTURE .
 HOMES .
 PROJECT LIST .
 RESIDENTIAL ARCHITECTURE